Anmol2205DA/Anmol2205DA/README.md

 ### Hi there! 👋 I'm Anmol Srivastav

-I am a **Data Analyst** with 1.5 years of experience, passionate about transforming raw data into actionable insights.
-Skilled in **SQL, Python, Excel, and Tableau**, I specialize in data visualization, reporting, and business intelligence.
+I am a Data Analyst with 1.5 years of experience.
+I am passionate about transforming raw data into actionable insights.
+Skilled in SQL, Python, Excel, and Tableau, I specialize in data analysis, visualization, dashboards & reporting.

 ---

 ### 🚀 About Me
-- 📊 Data Analyst with experience in **business intelligence and data-driven decision-making**.
+- 📊 Data Analyst with experience in **data analytics and data-driven decision-making**.
 - 🔍 Skilled in **SQL, Python, Excel, Tableau, and Metabase**.
 - 📈 Passionate about **data visualization, analytics, and problem-solving**.
 - 📚 Constant learner, exploring **data engineering, automation, and machine learning**.